-At Nationwide Children’s Hospital, we think it is important that you know how to find health information you can trust.
-This checklist can help you know what to look for and how to decide what information is valuable.
+It is important that you know how to find health information you can trust.
+This list can help you know what to look for and how to decide what information is valuable.

 - Keep a list.
 Write down words that may be useful and a list of questions you have.